An easy recipe for a delicious chicken Cobb salad with a simple homemade vinaigrette. A favorite restaurant meal that

-Sliced hard-boiled eggs: Sometimes I slightly undercook them, so they're not exactly soft-boiled eggs but actually medium-boiled eggs, so that the yolks are not liquid, but soft.
+Sliced hard-boiled eggs: Sometimes I slightly undercook them, so they're not exactly soft-boiled eggs but actually medium-boiled eggs.
+The yolks are not liquid, but soft.
 Yum.

 Crispy bacon, chopped: If you'd rather avoid processed meats, simply omit the bacon.

 Vegetables: Salad greens (or baby spinach leaves) and sliced cherry tomatoes (or use regular tomatoes and slice them.)